-This is a reasonably complete implementation of the Pandora API that supports Python 2 and 3.
-It does not implement any of the undocumented features and does not implement most of the account management features as they are not terribly useful.
+This is a reasonably complete implementation of the Pandora API.
+It does not implement any of the undocumented features and does not implement most of the account management features as they were deemed not terribly useful.

-Keys or passwords for Pandora are not provided in this repo, you’ll have to go get those for yourself.
+I don’t provide any keys or passwords for Pandora in this repo, you’ll have to go get those for yourself.
 Make something awesome with this library, don’t abuse Pandora, that’s not cool.

 When playing the following keys work (press enter afterwards):